Gunnika/Gunnika.github.io/content/authors/admin/_index.md

 Hi!

-I'm Gunnika, an Analyst at Ernst & Young who is steadily but consistently expanding her skill set in Artificial Intelligence.
+I'm Gunnika, a Senior Analyst at Ernst & Young who is steadily but consistently expanding her skill set in Artificial Intelligence.
 I'm an ardent believer of the *learn-and-implement loop*.

 I'm a former research internn at the INMAS lab of Defence Research and Development Organisation (DRDO) under Dr. Sushil Chandra, where my work involved dynamically allocating the aircraft control by detecting the level of pilot's cognitive workload.
 Physiological sensors like electroencephalogram (EEG) are employed for this purpose.